rafaelfcardoso/kairo-ios/scratchpad.md

 - The login modal appears reliably when a 401 is encountered, regardless of which API call fails.

 ## Executor's Feedback or Assistance Requests

+- The GlobalChatViewModel has been refactored to support new chat session creation via the ChatSessionsViewModel.
+The next step is to ensure the UI (GlobalChatInput and navigation logic) triggers the transition to the NewChatScreen with the new session active.

 - Created NewChatScreen as a unified chat screen with toolbar and global chat input, to be shown when tapping the new chat icon in the sidebar.
 - [ ] Wire up the sidebar menu "new chat" button to present this screen as a global overlay (not navigation stack or modal), similar to ChatGPT.